Glastonbury Festival announces 2024 ticket sale details

 Standard tickets will cost £355 plus a £5 booking fee, and they’ll be on sale exclusively via glastonbury.seetickets.com.

 Bookers are required to pay a £75 deposit (plus coach fare if booking a ticket and coach travel option) per person when purchasing in the November sales.
-You may book up to 6 tickets per transaction.
+You may book up to six tickets per transaction.

 The remaining balance will need to be paid off in the first week of April 2024.